img

 • Remix Mode: We strongly recommend enabling Remix Mode.
 This allows you to edit the prompt when making variations of an image, giving you more control over the final result.

 • Variation Style: You can choose between Strong or Subtle variations.
 The difference affects how close or different the new variations will be from the original image.
-The choice is yours based on your creative needs.

 • Turbo, Fast, and Relaxed Modes: